Learn how to make fried lamb chops in the cast-iron skillet; it’s delicious and only takes about 10 minutes.

 Yes, you can buy already frenched chops or prepare them yourself.

 Yes, but as they are usually thicker, you might add another minute or two to the cooking time.
-An instant-read thermometer is the best way to check if they are done to your liking.
+An instant-read thermometer (the Amazon link opens in a new tab) is the best way to check if they are done to your liking.

-Considering how fast it is cooking the chops, I don’t advise you to cook them in advance.
+Considering how fast it is cooking them, I don’t advise you to cook them in advance.

 However, leftover lamb chops keep well in an airtight container in the refrigerator for 3-4 days.